-Durlston Court Preparatory School
+Durlston Court Preparatory School, Barton on Sea

 Durlston Court Preparatory School is a non-selective, co-ed, day school for children aged between 2 -13.
 Located in the village of Barton on Sea, just on the Hampshire border with Dorset, the school is set over 16 acres and located extremely close to the coast.

-Centred around the main school building, there’s a real mix of old and new within the grounds and with class sizes that usually max out at around 13, its 250 strong cohort feels akin to a very big family.
+Centered around the main school building, there’s a real mix of old and new within the grounds and with class sizes that usually max out at around 18, its 250 strong cohort feels akin to a very big family.

 In fact, all the children learn to play at least one instrument during their time at Durlston, with 75% having additional private tuition as well.
 There is also a range of musical ensembles for all musical talents and tastes at the school, including several choirs such as the Durlston Chamber Choir, plus the Orchestra, Jazz Band and even a Recorder Ensemble.

 For Drama, the school has two core productions a year with the Middle School and Senior School performances, each also putting as much effort into sets, sound and lighting as the acting itself.

-There’s also been a lot of success with scholarships – across the board academically, but particularly when it comes to art – and the roll call of secondary schools includes Canford, King Edward’s, St Swithun’s, Bryanston, Winchester College, Embley, Bedford School, Lord Wandsworth College – so success is an understatement.
+There’s also been a lot of success with scholarships – across the board academically, but also in sports, music, drama, dance, art and all-round scholarships.
+The roll call of secondary schools includes Canford, King Edward’s, St Swithun’s, Bryanston, Winchester College, Embley, Bedford School, Lord Wandsworth College – so success is an understatement.
 The school also has a record of 100% pass rate in Common Entrance Examinations.

 Having joined the school as Head back in 2015, Richard May previously held the role of Deputy Head at Red House School up in County Durham.
 On meeting him it’s easy to see he is fully and completely immersed in school life.
 Working very closely with the senior leadership team throughout the whole school, he is also extremely hands-on when it comes to interacting with the student body as a whole.